Fletcher Allen, a Vermont university hospital and medical center, serves all of

 Preparing for an X-ray

 Some exams may require special dietary preparations, which will be explained when they are scheduled.
 Please remember to carefully follow any special instructions you may have received.

-The radiographs will be viewed by a radiologist (a physician who specializes in diagnostic imaging).
-The results of your exam will be sent to your referring physician.
+A radiologist (a physician who specializes in diagnostic imaging) will review your results and send them to your referring physician.

 Find a Fletcher Allen radiologist.